Ramya-Mahi/Sales-Insights-Data-Analysis/README.md

   * End result - (What do you want to achieve)<br>
   * Success Criteria - (Cost optimization and time save)<br>
 * ### AIMS Grid
-  **1. Purpose** :- To unlock sales insights that are not visible before for the sales them for decision support and automate them to reduced manual time spent in data gathering.
+  **1. Purpose** :- To unlock sales insights that are not visible before for the sales team for decision support and automate them to reduced manual time spent in data gathering.

   **2. Stakeholders** :-